IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Article 2, paragraph 2, of ICESCR provides for a guarantee of non-discrimination on the basis of sex among other grounds.
 This provision, and the guarantee of equal enjoyment of rights by men and women in article 3, are integrally related and mutually reinforcing... [^8]

-States are require to ensure equally enjoy their rights *in practice*.
+States are require toto take steps to ensure that in practice, men and women enjoy their economic, social and cultural rights on a basis of equality. [^17] ensure equally enjoy their rights *in practice*.
 > The essence of article 3 of ICESCR is that the rights set forth in the Covenant are to be enjoyed by men and women on a basis of equality, a concept that carries substantive meaning.
 While expressions of formal equality may be found in constitutional provisions, legislation and policies of Governments, article 3 also mandates the equal enjoyment of the rights in the Covenant for men and women in practice.[^9]

+> The obligation to fulfil requires States parties

 Failure to ensure men equally enjoy their rights is a violation of the ICESCR.